Disbursement Authorization Form

 STUDENT PAYROLL PROCEDURES

-The Francis Marion University Student minimum pay rate is $8.00 per hour for Federal work study and for Non-Federal Work Study.
-The rate of pay should be indicated on the time card.
+The Francis Marion University Student minimum pay rate is $9.20 per hour for Federal work study and for Non-Federal Work Study.
+The rate of pay should be indicated on the Initial Set Up Form.
 If no rate is indicated, the student will be paid the standard rate.
 Rates are in accordance with approved Federal regulations and University policies.

 Students with a change of name or address should update their information through the FMU Patriot Portal.
-The address on a student’s account is used to mail out his or her W-2, and this address is also used to mail out payroll checks (if no direct deposit is active).
+The address on a student’s account is used to mail out his or her W-2.

 STUDENT CONTRACT TIME CARDS

-The time card must be signed by the Supervisor.
-Time cards must be delivered to the Financial Assistance Office on the same schedule as Regular Student Time Cards; students will also be paid on the same schedule.
+The Set-Up form must be signed by the Supervisor.
+Forms must be submitted to the Financial Assistance Office on the same schedule as Regular Student Set Up Forms; students will also be paid on the same schedule.

-All other procedures that apply to Regular Time Card students apply to Contract Students, including filling out I-9’s and W-4’s, submitting student work cards to the Financial Assistance Office on time, and required direct deposit slip.
+All other procedures that apply to Regular Timecard students apply to Contract Students, including filling out W-4 Forms, I-9 Forms, and Direct Deposit Forms.